Following the process, a signed contract is what you must aim for if you want to close these leads and make money.

-Experts have suggested that you use the BANT method to qualify your office cleaning leads.
-This method indicates that you factor in your budget, authority, need, and timeline.
+Experts suggest the BANT method for qualifying office cleaning leads; therefore, indicating that you factor in your budget, authority, need, and timeline.

-While this seems like a very reasonable thing to do, there is a 3-step verification process that maybe even easier.
-It is called the “PPP Method.”
+While this seems like a very reasonable thing to do, there is a 3-step verification process that may be even easier.
+It is called the “PPP Model.”

 These are three “P” are Persona, Problem, and Price.

 The first step in the verification process is that you should know which personas that you plan to work for.

 When you know the kind of people you want to do cleaning tasks for, you reduce the problem of numerous unsigned contracts and unhealthy work relationships from the onset.

-Your ideal clients can be more than one.
-However, each kind of client that you envision should have a particular persona.
+Your ideal clients can be more than one; however, each client that you, perhaps envisioning should have a particular persona.

 The different categories of persona you may come across in your cleaning business include the office managers, small business owners or property managers at churches, schools, and offices.

-These personas have different qualities; they are the kind of client that do the research and get as much information about your company as they can before approaching you.
+These personas have different qualities; they are the kind of client that research and get as much information about your company as they can before approaching you.

-This kind of persona usually attaches the cleanliness of their office to the image of the business, thus by attaching huge importance to your job as a cleaning contractor.
+This kind of persona usually attaches the cleanliness of their office to the image of the business, thus attaching huge importance to your job as a cleaning contractor.

-When you can identify the type of clients you want to work for, you will eventually become an expert in that niche.
+When you can identify the type of clients you want to work for, you will eventually become a lead magnet.

-Aside from this, identifying your client type will enable you to qualify your office cleaning leads in a way that gives you more signed contracts.
+Aside from this, identifying your client will enable you to qualify your office cleaning leads in a way that gives you more signed contracts.

 Even though all your clients simply want their office or other building cleaned, there usually is a problem that goes beyond that that they are trying to solve.